callmesophiii/component-library/README.md

 ## How to Use the Components

+Prepare the necessary data objects, such as user or product information, and pass them as props to the components.
+Optional props and callbacks allow you to customize the behavior and display.
+Components also accept React children to render additional content.
+Event handlers like onClose, onEdit, or onAddToCart let you respond to user interactions within your application.
+This design provides a flexible, maintainable, and type-safe approach to building your UI.

 To use these components, import them from their respective folders and provide the required props according to their TypeScript interfaces.
 ```tsx
 import { AlertBox } from './components/AlertBox/AlertBox';
 import { UserProfileCard } from './components/UserProfileCard/UserProfileCard';
 import { ProductDisplay } from './components/ProductDisplay/ProductDisplay';